Penina Taylor: Messianic Judaism

 In 1991, Paul and Penina became involved in the Messianic movement, and in 1994, along with Penina's parents, started the Messianic congregation, Knesset Hashuvim, in Bowie, Maryland.
 During this time, Penina began reading books about Orthodox Judaism, and the four leaders adopted the concept of "Torah-Observant Messianic Judaism".
 Penina's father, Yeshayahu Heiliczer, established the "Association of Torah-Observant Messianics", or ATOM.

 From "Messianic Judaism" to Orthodox Judaism

 After moving to Baltimore, Maryland, in 2000, while still "Messianic Jews", Paul and Penina began to attend an Orthodox synagogue where they were introduced by the rabbi to the (then) director of Jews for Judaism, Mark Powers.
-As a result of their discussion with Mark, Penina rejected all forms of Christianity, including "Messianic Judaism", and adopted Orthodox Judaism.
+As a result of their discussion with Mark, Penina rejected Jesus as the Jewish messiah, and adopted Orthodox Judaism.

 Later career

 In 2009, Penina published her first book, Coming Full Circle: A Jewish Woman's Journey through Christianity and Back, which narrates her spiritual journey through Evangelical Christianity, "Messianic Judaism", and, finally, Orthodox Judaism.

 In 2011, Penina published her second book, Scripture Twisting, which examines Christian claims for the messiahship of Jesus, and the Jewish response to these claims.

 In addition to publishing her books, Penina lectures and teaches around the world at Jewish centers, seminaries, and yeshivas, discussing her religious journey at synagogues and with youth groups, engaging in Jewish polemics against Messianic-Christian interpretations of the Hebrew Bible, and opines on the nature of the relationship between Israel and Evangelical Christianity.

 More recently, Penina has been teaching on personal growth, marriage, and relationships.